IB Grading CriteriaSeptember 13, 2025

 The Role of AI in Modern Assessment

-Modern technology is revolutionizing how we approach academic assessment.
-AI-powered grading assistants can now help teachers maintain consistency and accuracy in their evaluations while saving valuable time.
-These tools use the same official IB criteria to provide detailed feedback and scoring, ensuring that assessments meet the high standards expected in IB programs.
+Modern technology is changing how we approach academic assessment.
+AI grading assistants can now help teachers maintain consistency and rubric alignment in their evaluations while saving valuable time.
+These tools use a subject-specific checklist to provide detailed feedback and scoring, ensuring that assessments meet the high standards expected in IB programs.

-For educators looking to streamline their grading process while maintaining the quality and consistency that IB assessments demand, AI grading assistance offers a powerful solution that complements traditional teaching methods.
+For educators looking to simplify their grading process while maintaining the quality and consistency that IB assessments demand, AI grading assistance offers a powerful solution that complements traditional teaching methods.

 Conclusion